 Everything we teach is rooted in God's Word, the Bible.
 Our organization started as an outreach of the church in Victorian England.
 When the East End of London was a place most people were afraid to go, William and Catherine Booth felt that God wanted them to go into this darkness and share His love.
 Booth was smart enough to realize that no one, "could hear a preacher if his stomach was growling more loudly from hunger than the preacher could speak!"
 Together, they set about meeting simple needs as living examples of God's love, with the hope that their action would be more effective than merely words.
 More than 150 years later, The Salvation Army has churches in 129 countries around the world.

 All are welcome at our Salvation Army worship services on Sundays and weekday ministries.
 You don't need to have ever stepped into a church before to walk through our doors.
 You'll find that our services are pretty informal, and even fun.
 We’d love to see you anytime.

 Preaching the Gospel of Jesus Christ and meeting human needs in His name without discrimination is our mission - and one you can be part of.
 With your help, we are able to help almost 30 million people per year in the U.S. alone.
 Worldwide, it is said that only the United Nations provides more direct social service help to individuals than The Salvation Army.

 Whether church is already part of your life or you are experiencing faith for the first time, you are always welcome.
-Each of our Worship and Service Centers in the U.S. offers a worship service, plus programming for adults and children on Sunday mornings.
+Each of our Worship and Service Centers in the U.S. offers a Sunday worship service, plus programming for adults and children on Sunday mornings.
 Contact your local center for times.

 Turn your passion into action.
 Share this information with your friends and followers to educate and inspire change.